PRAT-97/FDM-Thermal-simulation/README.md

 # FDM-Thermal-simulation
 # Description:
 This repository contains a comprehensive set of tools for Finite Difference Method (FDM) thermal simulations.
 It offers functionalities for both steady-state and transient simulations in one and two-dimensional domains.
 The toolkit enables users to perform thermal calculations considering various boundary conditions such as convective and adiabatic.
+The file contains C++  Script and Gnu Plot Script

 # Features: